sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Blog Floydhub](https://blog.floydhub.com/colorizing-b&w-photos-with-neural-networks/) : Colorizing B&W Photos with Neural Networks
 - [MLCOURSE.AI](https://mlcourse.ai/) : Open Machine Learning course by OpenDataScience
 - [Elements of AI](https://course.elementsofai.com/) : A free course for AI basics by Reaktor and University of Helsinki
+- [Google AI](https://ai.google.com/education/) : A collection of various resources by Google (like videos, tutorials, articles and more) to learn AI

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>